In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 Cons

-Yes, the LCP II is chambered in the most beloved rimfire cartridge known to man (or woman).
-Critics will rant about the cartridge’s lack of stopping power.
-However, there are legitimate reasons someone might desire a self-defense pistol in mild-mannered .22 LR.
+Yes, the Ruger Lite Rack LCP II is chambered in our favorite rimfire cartridge!
+Critics will rant about the lack of stopping power, but there are legitimate reasons why someone might want a self-defense pistol in .22 LR.

-In fact, there are definitely situations (like age and disability) that could prevent an individual from handling anything more intense.
+There are factors, like age and physical disability, that could prevent an individual from handling anything more powerful.
+Those people deserve a defensive firearm, too.

-Another bonus is that the ubiquitous .22 LR is far less expensive than anything centerfire.
-That means it’s fun to shoot because it’s easy on the wrists and easy on the wallet, so there’s no excuse not to put in enough practice to build proficiency.
+Another bonus is that .22 LR is far less expensive to shoot than any centerfire ammunition.
+That means it’s easy on the wrists and the wallet, so you can practice to build proficiency.

 Prices accurate at time of writing